plushycat/plushpack/README.md

 # plushpack
-The website for plushycat's resource pack and other downloading resources.
+The website for plushycat's resource pack and other downloadable resources.